igowen/dashing/README.md

 # dashing.rs

-`dashing` is a library for build console-style roguelike games in Rust.
+`dashing` is a library for building console-style roguelike games in Rust.

 **This is not an official Google product.**